 Ensure the safety of your child at all times.
 Keep them close at all times.
 Accompany them to public toilets.
 Don’t leave them alone for a moment.

 My trip to Mysore has certainly made my bond more with my little girl.
-It was because of this trip that I could see a matured and an inquisitive child in my daughter.
+It was because of this trip that I could see a mature and inquisitive child in my daughter.
 A child who listened to everything that was told enjoyed every part of the journey and was fully satisfied.

 The highlight of my trip was the moment when my daughter hugged me unexpectedly and thanked me for organizing this travel experience.
 I thanked her back for cooperating all along and for being such a sweet kid.
 This journey helped me to meet my lost self, overcome the fear of travelling alone and connect with my child more deeply.